yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Fon/Fonera.rst

                                 parts[i].name);
                         }
 }}}
-So you have to reflash the kernel with a kernel image, that allows writing to the redboot config partition and then reflash that config partition in order to gain access to the Redboot console.
+So you have to reflash the Kernel with a Kernel image, that allows writing to the RedBoot config partition and then reflash that config partition in order to gain access to the RedBoot console.

 Please note that they were not writeable for a reason.
-Writing "Redboot config" is probably going to reset the FIS directory because it is on the same "erase sector".
-This is not a major problem since with Redboot we can easily recreate them using the command ""fis init"" and to install Openwrt we must do this anyway.
+Writing "RedBoot config" is probably going to reset the FIS directory because it is on the same "erase sector".
+This is not a major problem since with RedBoot we can easily recreate them using the command "fis init" and to install !OpenWrt we must do this anyway.

 This whole procedure is described [http://www.dd-wrt.com/phpBB2/viewtopic.php?t=9011 here].